What Happens with Untreated Sleep Apnea?

-Over 9,000 people Google search 'Can Sleep Apnea Kill You' each month.
+Over 9,000 people Google search Can Sleep Apnea Kill You each month.
 Often people are nervous about the idea of treatment options for sleep apnea and so they ignore their symptoms, hoping it will go away on their own.

-What is a sleep doctor?
+What is a Sleep Doctor?

 Sleep doctors are typically medical professionals with specialized training in sleep medicine and a background in internal medicine, pulmonology, neurology, or psychiatry.
 They possess extensive knowledge regarding various sleep disorders, including their causes, symptoms, and appropriate treatment methods.
+A sleep disorder, such as sleep apnea, can disrupt sleep quality and lead to significant health risks, including increased mortality from chronic conditions like cardiovascular diseases and diabetes if left untreated.

-Dr. Avinesh Bhar s a fellowship-trained and board-certified in sleep and pulmonary medicine.
+Dr. Avinesh Bhar is a fellowship-trained and board-certified in sleep and pulmonary medicine.
 He has been in practice for over seven years following the completion of his fellowships at Washington University in St Louis and the University of Tennessee, Memphis.
 He also holds a MBA from the University of Chicago.
 He is licensed in these states: Alabama, Florida, Georgia, Illinois, Kentucky, New York, South Carolina and Texas.
-He will be able to handle your sleep treatment from the comfort of your own home.
+He will be able to handle your sleep treatment from the comfort of your own home..

 Why Can Sleep Apnea Kill?